Drumsticks1/TS3-LogDataViewer/README.md

 - File upload list

 ## Example page
-[This example](http://drumsticks1.github.io/TS3_EnhancedClientList/) is set up with gh-pages and shows the design as well as all features of the latest release version.
+[This example](http://drumsticks1.github.io/TS3_EnhancedClientList/) is set up with gh-pages and shows the design as well as all features of the latest release version.<br />As it is set up with gh-pages the rebuild XML options aren't available but you can mess around with all other options.

 ## How does it work ?
 The program requires the log files of the TS3 server (logging has to be enabled in the server settings - enabling all logging options is recommended).
 The log files are analyzed and the relevant information (e.g. Nicknames and IPs) is collected.
 After all log files are parsed a XML file is created which then is used for displaying the tables in the web interface or in your custom HTML.